liusida/VoxCAD/README.md

 git clone git@github.com:liusida/Voxelyze.git
 ```

-Open QT Creator, open the project by opening the "VoxCad.pro" file.
+Open QT Creator, open the project by opening the "VoxCAD.pro" file.

 Compile and (Debug or Run).